 Our Approach to a Girl Scout Cookie Wine Tasting

-As usual, we started the tasting in a traditional way, tasting each wine with wine-friendly appetizers (cheese, crackers and fruit).
+We started the tasting in a traditional way, tasting each wine with wine-friendly appetizers (cheese, crackers and fruit).
 We then embarked on the wine and cookie pairing, letting everybody try every wine with every cookie in the order they chose.
-You can see that people got very into enthusiastic about figuring out which wine paired best with which cookie 🙂

 Because wines should be sweeter than the desserts they are served with, I selected WineShop At Home’s sweeter offerings:

-- Petit Cadeau Semi-Seco Sparkling – This sparkling wine offers a nice balance of sweetness and acidity, with aromas of green apple, pear, flowers, orange and anise.
+- Le Cadeau Semi-Seco Sparkling – This sparkling wine offers a nice balance of sweetness and acidity, with aromas of green apple, pear, flowers, orange and anise.

 - Lumiere De Vie Reflexion – An easy-drinking Rosé that has a nice sweetness to it.

-- Table Red – Our porch-pounding, food-friendly Table Red is a blend of Grenache Noir, Ruby Cabernet, Zinfandel and Carnelian.
-With this wine, you get a lot of berries coupled with pepper and tobacco flavors.
+- Table Red – Our porch-pounding, food-friendly Table Red is a blend of 40% Zinfandel, 19% Merlot, 15% Barbera, 10% Sangiovese, 8% Cabernet Franc and 8% Cabernet Sauvignon.
+With this wine, you get a lot of berries coupled with chocolate and light oak toast.

 - Savannah Smiles – Lemon-flavored dusted with powdered sugar